If you need to park your car at UWA:

 You should apply for a student parking permit before the beginning of semester, because long delays may occur.

-Semester 1 permits will be available from 4 February 2013.
+Full year and Semester 1 permits will be available from 28 January 2016.

 A parking permit does not guarantee you a parking bay.